saumyasah/Blackjack-Game/README.md

 This is a basic representation of Blackjack Game using Javascript.

 Website Link: https://saumyasah.github.io/Blackjack-Game/
-Above is the website link.
 The implementation of the code can be seen in that site.

 # HTML
 Some basic HTML is used in this project.
 The following Tags are used: